khoppenworth/HRassessv300/README.md

 mysql -u hrassess -p hrassess < /var/www/hrassess/dummy_data.sql
 ```

-If you are upgrading from an installation that predates v3.0.0, apply the consolidated upgrade script to provision the new `user_role` table, questionnaire work-function mapping, and SMTP configuration columns:
+If you are upgrading from an installation that predates v3.0.0, apply the consolidated upgrade script to provision the questionnaire work-function mapping and SMTP configuration columns:

 ```sh
 mysql -u hrassess -p hrassess < /var/www/hrassess/upgrade_to_v3.sql